metadata toggle

 Adverse reactions

-general, local reactions may have a diameter of ≤ 5 cm, in very rare cases local reactions in individual animals can be up to 20 cm in diameter.
+2. Local reactions, mostly consisting of red, mild to hard, non-painful swellings.
+In general, local reactions may have a diameter of ≤ 5 cm, in very rare cases local reactions in individual animals can be up to 20 cm in diameter.
 All local reactions disappear completely within approximately 2 weeks after vaccination.
-In individual animals intermediate systemic reactions, such as vomiting, redness,

 Use during pregnancy and lactation